andrewheiss/ath-pelican/content/blog_posts/2011-06-19-fake-cloud-app-dropbox.md

 Title: Fake CloudApp with Dropbox and Quicksilver
 Excerpt: Move files to your Dropbox public folder and generate a shareable URL instantly, <em>à la</em> CloudApp, with a combination of a few services and Quicksilver triggers.
 Category: blog
-Tags: dropbox, quicksilver, cloudapp, automator
+Tags:
+  - dropbox
+  - quicksilver
+  - cloudapp
+  - automator
 Slug: fake-cloud-app-dropbox
 ---